sagieppel/MatSim-Generator-Generate-image-of-random-materials-on-ranodm-objects-with-Blender/README.md

 # What you need
 ## Hardware + Software
-The script was run with Blender 3.1 with no add-ons, it can run with GPU or CPU but run much faster with a strong GPU.
+The script was run with Blender 3.1 But is now updated to work with 4.1 (see previous commits for original version) code was run with no add-ons, it can run with GPU or CPU but run much faster with a strong GPU (cuda enabled).

 ## CGI Assets
 Objects Folder, HDRI background folder, and a folder of PBR materials.
 Example folders are supplied as: “HDRI_BackGround”, “PBRMaterials”, and “Objects”.